zero235/zero235/README.md

 -test loans for mortgages

 All are samples of building
-Believable test data that can be used by sales
+believable test data that can be used by sales
 It will also illustrate how to build
 Live, ongoing data so that your system presents as alive